DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v8/README.md

 The second stage reuses the progression logic from previous versions,
 but with an important change:

-- Instead of changing levels, the system changes context
+- Instead of changing levels, the system changes context.

 This allows the test to evaluate specific musical situations
 without mixing different dimensions in the same question.